zain661/webhook-pipeline/README.md

 **Key design decisions:**

-1. **Database as source of truth** — The API and worker never talk directly.
+1. **Database as source of truth** : The API and worker never talk directly.
 The database stores every job permanently.
 Redis is only the notification layer — if Redis restarts, no jobs are lost.

-2. **Event-driven over polling** — Jobs are processed the moment they arrive in the queue (not every 3 seconds).
+2. **Event-driven over polling**: Jobs are processed the moment they arrive in the queue (not every 3 seconds).
 First job latency: ~330ms vs ~1216ms with polling.

-3. **Priority queue** — Critical reports (severity ≥ 8) get priority 1 and jump ahead of routine reports (priority 10).
+3. **Priority queue**: Critical reports (severity ≥ 8) get priority 1 and jump ahead of routine reports (priority 10).
 In disaster scenarios, order of processing matters.

-4. **5 concurrent workers** — BullMQ processes 5 jobs simultaneously.
+4. **5 concurrent workers**: BullMQ processes 5 jobs simultaneously.
 At 100 concurrent jobs: 47 jobs/sec vs 21 jobs/sec with polling.

 ---